keboola/connection-docs/tutorial/write/gooddata.md

 {: .image-popup}
 ![Screenshot - New Writer](/tutorial/write/gooddata-writer-intro-1.png)

-GoodData writer can have multiple configurations (as any other writer or extractor).
+The GoodData writer can have multiple configurations (as any other writer or extractor).
 Each configuration represents a set of data loaded into a single GoodData project. **New Configuration** to continue:

 {: .image-popup}